jimblandy/context-switch/README.md

 -   `one-thread-brigade` attempts to measure the cost of the pipe I/O alone, by creating all the pipes but having a single thread do all the reading and writing to propagate the byte from the first to the last.

+-   `thread-creation` attempts to measure the time required to create a thread.

 ## Running tests with large numbers of threads